-The NK433 modular assault rifle, first introduced in 2017, was proposed by Heckler & Koch for the German army as a replacement for the current G36 model.
+The NK433 modular assault rifle, first introduced in 2017, was offered by Heckler & Koch for the German army as a replacement for the current G36.

 Strangely enough in this age of computer and information technology, that some types of weaponsexisting for many years, it seems, still have not solved all their technical problems.
 It is quite clear that the problems with assault rifles have not been solved yet.
 For some of them created in 90's, many criticisms were made that caused them to be replaced prematurely.
 The first was the licensed Spanish automatic rifle СЕТМЕ, which was replaced by the German G36, which is currently being changed again by a new model.

-The French army began to adopt new assault rifles, which will replace the FAMAS bullpup rifle that has been in service since the late 70s.
-The HK416F rifle created by the German company Heckler & Koch was chosen as a replacement (the numbers indicate compatibility with NATO standards with stores from M4 and M16, the letter F means France).
-A total of 117000 rifles will be purchased, and deliveries will go from 2017 to 2028.
-The contract originally provided for the supply of 102000 rifles, an increase of 15000 units due to the needs of reserve units.
+The French army began to receive new assault rifles, which will replace the FAMAS bullpup rifle, which has been in service since the late 70s.
+The HK416F rifle, created by the German company Heckler & Koch, was chosen to replace it (the numbers mean compatibility with NATO standards with magazines from M4 and M16, the letter F means France).
+A total of 117000 rifles will be purchased, and deliveries will run from 2017 to 2028.
+Initially, the contract provided for the supply of 102000 rifles, an increase of 15000 pieces is due to the needs of reserve units.
 About 93000 rifles are intended for the army, almost 10000 for ground units fleet and the air force.
 The contract also includes 10767 HK269F 40x46 mm grenade launchers, accessories, ammunition, spare parts and technical support for 15 years.

 The Heckler & Koch HK416 rifle was chosen by France; most of the rifles will go into service with the ground forces

 In June 2017, the first two units of the French army received their NK 416 rifles, which will replace the current FAMAS rifle of bullpup layout, which has been in service since the end of 70's